Neuro-Vision Rehabilitation in Bangalore

 Neuro-Visual History and Functional Impact Assessment

-We gather a detailed history of the neurological event, the full symptom timeline, prior rehabilitation received, and the specific functional impacts: mobility limitations, reading capacity, work status and safety at home in Bangalore.
-Validated questionnaires including VOMS and BVQ establish baseline severity and guide our assessment priorities.
+Detailed history of the neurological event, symptom timeline, prior rehabilitation, and specific functional impacts - mobility, reading, work status.
+Validated questionnaires including VOMS and BVQ establish baseline severity.

 Visual Field and Oculomotor Evaluation